esha1701/esha1701.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Esha, a second year undergraduate student at [Ashoka University](https://www.ashoka.edu.in) passionate about ......
+I am Esha, a second year undergraduate student at [Ashoka University](https://www.ashoka.edu.in) passionate about improving human health through the confluence of technology and medicine.
+My research interests lie at the intersection of neuroimmunology, endocrinology, artificial intelligence and quantum computing.

-roles models..
+I have leveraged computational modeling, data science and machine learning to find innovative solutions to diabetes management.

-interests & hobbies - korean, yoga
+Outside of academia I love running, yoga and learning korean!